 Trauma can create great distress for an individual, from feelings of anxiety to fear and avoidance of potential stress in life.
 This can be quite crippling, although does not have to be that way forever.
 Through the use of EMDR, we can address major traumas, as well as chronic childhood trauma.
 This can unlock the hold they can have on you.
 When that occurs, it can help create peace and joy that a person never thought was possible.
 Please ask for a consultation regarding this treatment.

 EMDR therapy is recognized as an effective form of trauma treatment in numerous practice guidelines worldwide.
 In the US, this includes organizations such as the American Psychiatric Association and Department of Defense.
 More than twenty randomized studies support the effectiveness of the therapy in the treatment of PTSD.
 Further, more than twenty randomized studies have demonstrated positive effects of the eye movements.

 Eye Movement Desensitization and Reprocessing (EMDR) is a comprehensive, integrative psychotherapy approach.
 It contains elements of many effective psychotherapies in structured protocols that are designed to maximize treatment effects.
 These include psychodynamic, cognitive behavioral, interpersonal, experiential, and body-centered therapies.

-EMDR psychotherapy is an information processing therapy and uses an eight phase approach to address the experiential contributors of a wide range of pathologies.
-It attends to the past experiences that have set the groundwork for pathology, the current situations that trigger dysfunctional emotions, beliefs and sensations, and the positive experience needed to enhance future adaptive behaviors and mental health.
+EMDR psychotherapy is an information processing therapy.
+It uses an eight phase approach to address the experiential contributors of a wide range of pathologies.
+EMDR psychotherapy attends to the past experiences that have set the groundwork for pathology, the current situations that trigger dysfunctional emotions, beliefs and sensations, and the positive experience needed to enhance future adaptive behaviors and mental health.
 For more information on EMDR and its effectiveness, go to www.emdria.org